Yandell-Lab/VVP-pub/README.md

 `../build/build_background -i 1KG_cftr_background.recode.vep.vcf.gz -o 1KG.build -b 2500 -v CSQ,4,6,1,15`

 The build_background step produces output to stdout for each of the variants in the background vcf file.
-It also creates 5 different output files with extensions .bin, .bit, .max, .chr_offsets.txt, .dist.
+It also creates several different output files including extensions .bin, .chr_offsets.txt, .dist.
 These files contained information used by VVP.

 To run prioritize variants using VVP (in the example folder):